manoj-smoothstack/cpp_training/src/Day23/README.md

 similar utilities.
 Do not attempt to use a queue to resolve this issue, even if it does help you resolve the deadlock.

+You could also decide to use an std::swap to swap two prepared objects as part of the request struct.
+These prepared objects can be A1 and A2.

+A1 = {200000, "Dollars", "Add"}
+A2 = {129032, "Pounds", "Subtract"}

+friend void swap(Amount& A1, Amount& S2);

+where A1, and A2 are instances of Amount.

+Note that both threads T1 and T2 will have access to A1 and A2, except that will also mean, they both try to access A1 and A2 at the same time.
+And it could also mean that only one of them needs to initiate the swap.
+As if you swap twice, you have undone the transaction.
+So you may need to decide on the "protocol" for who initiates the swap, and keep the order of operations always predictable to avoid any deadlocks.

+Note that using the swap technique is a potential option, but you do not need to use that method.

 The request struct is the minimum amount of information that you will need to send.
 However, feel free to add other fields such as timestamp etc, if it helps you.